-The Protective Behaviours curriculum content is embedded within our Oak Wood Schools curriculum pathways so pupils will have been taught about confidentiality and will generally understand the concept of safe and unsafe secrets, as appropriate to their level of learning need, age and stage.
-They should have a good knowledge and understanding of why staff cannot keep some information confidential but also know that information is passed on to specific people on a 'need to know' basis only.
+All pupils at Michael Drayton are taught the Protective Behaviours/Taking Care curriculum and have learned about confidentiality and will generally understand the concept of safe and unsafe secrets.
+Pupils should have a good knowledge and understanding of why staff cannot keep some information confidential but also know that information is passed on to specific people on a 'need to know' basis only.